 Tip 3: Include learning German in your everyday life

 Let self-studying become part of your daily routine.
 Practicing 15 minutes every day is more effective than two hours on a Sunday night.
-By repeating vocabulary and grammar exercises daily, the rules will easily stick in your mind.
+By repeating vocabulary and grammar exercises daily, words and rules will easily stick in your mind.

 Create an individual routine that works best with your schedule.
 Stay consistent!